Jaswir/AAAS-Frontend/README.md

 # Best-Practices

-* Eslint : Included Eslint for linting to check syntax and find problems and enforce code style
+* Eslint linting for watching the quality of the code and the best practices.

 ## Ignore this
 Have business impact